Cincinnati Reds vs St. Louis Cardinals - August 31, 2019 Recap

-St. Louis (75-59) improved to 8-1 in its last nine games and moved 2 1/2 games ahead of the second-place Chicago Cubs in the NL Central.

-''Carp's a really talented guy and he's proven and he's been proven in this arena,'' Cardinals manager Mike Shildt said. ''When we get closer to October and into October, that's the kind of guy that you want to draw from.''
+ST. LOUIS (AP) The St. Louis Cardinals kicked off one long weekend with another impressive performance by Dakota Hudson.

+The rookie right-hander pitched a career-high 7 2/3 innings, and the Cardinals beat the Cincinnati Reds 10-6 on Saturday in the opener of two straight days of doubleheaders.

-Dakota Hudson led the Cardinals to a 10-6 victory in the opener, striking out eight in a career-high 7 2/3 innings.
-Dexter Fowler and Yadier Molina homered, and Kolten Wong and Paul Goldschmidt each had two hits and two RBIs.
+Dexter Fowler and Yadier Molina homered as St. Louis won for the seventh time in eight games.
+Kolten Wong and Paul Goldschmidt each had two hits and two RBIs.

+Hudson gave the Cardinals a lift after the series opener was postponed by rain, setting up doubleheaders on Saturday and Sunday.
+The NL Central leaders and the Reds also play afternoon games Monday against different opponents.

 ''Just trying to attack,'' Hudson said. ''We've got two doubleheaders coming up so trying to do as much as I could and get as deep into the game as I could.
 That was just part of my plan.''

-But that was it for the Reds against Wacha, who struck out seven in seven innings, matching his longest outing of the season.

-''I know what kind of stretch we're on here for the next few days with the doubleheaders and stuff,'' Wacha said. ''I was just trying to go as deep as a I could and keep that pitch count down and keep attacking hitters.''
+He struck out a career-high eight and started 17 of his 30 batters with a strike.

+''Him throwing first-pitch strikes is very important and to see him be in control and in control of the counts like that, there's a reason he was able to get into the eighth inning today,'' St. Louis manager Mike Shildt said.

-Reds right-hander Trevor Bauer (10-12) pitched just four innings in the opener.
+While Hudson delivered for the Cardinals, Reds right-hander Trevor Bauer (10-12) pitched just four innings.
 He was charged with six runs and seven hits.

+''It was a tough loss today,'' Reds manager David Bell said. ''Obviously we have a few more to go this weekend so we just have to keep going.''

-Eugenio Suarez hit his 39th homer for Cincinnati, and Tucker Barnhart had two hits and three RBIs.
+Tucker Barnhart had two hits and three RBIs for Cincinnati, and Suarez finished with two hits.

+After the Reds chased Hudson, Aristides Aquino singled in Joey Votto and Barnhart's three-run double off Giovanny Gallegos trimmed St. Louis' lead to 8-6.

+With runners on the corners and two outs, Gallegos got Phillip Ervin to bounce into a fielder's choice.

 SEPTEMBER CALLUPS